RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 THE OPERATIONS ROOM LOG is a contemporaneous record, and I therefore read the 76 Squadron Operations Log in that light.

 I imagine the crews safely returning, their desire to get the briefing over with, their need to get their heads down.
 I pause.
 They have just flown the longest operational distance of the war to that point.
-From the northeast coast of Britain, flying across the North Sea, over Occupied Denmark, then a sharp southward leg down into Germany.
+From the northeast coast of Britain, flying across the North Sea, then a sharp leg across the Netherlands and into Germany.
 They split.
-Main Force carries on into Czechoslovakia.
-The Diversionary Force continues direct south to Mannheim.

-But if that be the case, then it is not the Royal Air Force with which I am familiar.
+If that be so, then it is not the Royal Air Force with which I am familiar.

 I ponder again.